 No assembly required.
 No permanent installation required.
 Easy mount suction cups included.

-We hope this helped you get the most TV reception in your RV.
 What other tips do you have for getting TV reception in your RV?